 Jason Blackham, a Southern Utah University alumni who graduated in 1999, is in Rio with the U.S. Olympic team working as one of their team physicians.

-After medical school, Blackham worked in various parts of the county in both internal and sports medicine.
+After medical school, Jason worked in various parts of the county in both internal and sports medicine.
 He volunteered at the U.S. Olympic Training Center in Colorado which introduced him to the athletes and trainers.
-It was this experience that gave him the opportunity to travel with them to Brazil for the Rio Olympics.
+It was through this experience that he had the opportunity to travel with the U.S. team to Brazil for the 2016 Rio Olympics.